bonn0062/GSoD/absolute_beginners.rst

   data.sum()

 .. image:: images/np_aggregation.png

-- (include row-wise and column-wise compute)

-  - It's very common to want to aggregate along a row or column.
+It's very common to want to aggregate along a row or column.
 By default, every NumPy aggregation function will return the aggregate of the entire array:

 ::